MasstarVT/Ollama-Model-Creation/README.md

 Here is the info for the modelfile and all of the commands in it https://ollama.readthedocs.io/en/modelfile/

-Edit the modelfile in notepad or notpad++ and edit it with what you want
+Edit the modelfile in Notepad or Notepad++ and edit it with what you want

-Run the bat file, it will ask what you want the name of the new model
+Run the bat file, it will ask what you want the name of the new model to be

-your done! its really that easy!
+your done!
+It's that easy!